 It is understood that certain circumstances require a child to take medication during school hours.

 In order to comply with NYS Education Law governing medications, the procedure listed below will be followed and all requirements met:

-The parent/legal guardian must complete part A of an Authorization for the Administration of Medication form.
+The parent/legal guardian must sign the permission to Administer Medication form.